vjcitn/AnvBiocFHIR/README.md

 example(connect_smart)
 ```

-On 26 Apr 2022 the result is
+On 29 May 2022 the result is
 ```
 > unlist(lapply(res[1:5], function(x) x$id))
 [1] "AnVIL-CMG-Broad-Muscle-Myoseq-WES"